Online Longitudinal Assessment (OLA)

 On this page

 Online Longitudinal Assessment (OLA) is a convenient way to satisfy Part 3 of the Continuing Certification (MOC) program.
-It is an option for all diagnostic radiology (DR), diagnostic radiology subspecialty (neuroradiology, nuclear radiology, and pediatrics), radiation oncology, medical physics, and interventional radiology diplomates.
+It is an option for all diagnostic radiology, diagnostic radiology subspecialty (neuroradiology, nuclear radiology, and pediatrics), radiation oncology, medical physics, and interventional radiology diplomates.

 Please whitelist the ABR domain (@theabr.org) in your email to receive important communication about this ongoing assessment.
 If you have questions, please contact us at information@theabr.org or (520) 790-2900.

-We recommend using a desktop computer, laptop, or tablet when answering OLA questions.
-Because the assessment is image-driven, cell phones don’t provide optimal results.
+For the best user experience, we recommend using a desktop or laptop computer when answering OLA questions.
+A tablet is also acceptable, but because the assessment is image-driven, cell phones don’t provide optimal results.

 Benefits of OLA